reverentgeek/vuepress-authentication-tutorial/readme.md

 </script>
 ```

-Create a new folder in the main project folder named `implicit`.
+Create a new folder in the `docs` folder named `implicit`.
 In the `implicit` folder, create a new folder named `callback`.
 In the `callback` folder, add a new file named `index.md`.
 Open this file and add the following.

 ```markdown
 # Logging In